 SPK supports the following protocols and features:

-- OVN-Kubernetes CNI and SR-IOV interface networking
+- OVN-Kubernetes CNI with SR-IOV interface networking.

-- Multiple dual-stack IPv4/IPv6 capabilities
+- Multiple dual-stack IPv4/IPv6 capabilities.

-- Egress request routing for internal Pods
+- Egress request routing with NAT for internal Pods.

-- Redundant data storage with persistence
+- Redundant data storage with persistence.

-- Centralized logging collection
+- Centralized logging.

 SPK software comprises three primary components: